filipelperes/Fastify-Static-Server/README.md

    *Important:* If you skip this step, your frontend applications will not be available when running the server in production, as the production server serves files from the dist directory, which contains the compiled and built versions of your applications.

-**2.Start the Server**
+**2. Start the Server**
    After building your frontend applications and compiling the server, you can start the server in production mode.
-By default, the production server runs on port 3333.
+By default, the production server runs on port **3333**.

-   Once the server is running (either in development or production), you can access the different frontends and static files at the following URLs:
+   Once the server is running (either in development or production mode), you can access the different frontends and static files at the following URLs:

    * **React**: `http://<YOUR_IP_ADDRESS>:<PORT>/react/`
    * **Vue**: `http://<YOUR_IP_ADDRESS>:<PORT>/vue/`